Contents of Company’s Articles of Association

 -

-full name, place and date of birth, occupation, address, and nationality of the first appointed members of BoD and BoC; and
+full name, place and date of birth, occupation, address, and nationality of the first appointed members of the BoD and BoC; and

 -